Cheap Fundraising Ideas That Make a Big Impact | Free & Homemade

 What are free homemade fundraising ideas?

-Bake or treat sales, handmade crafts or art, DIY gift baskets, plant or seedling sales, personalized notes or artwork, neighborhood yard or online garage sales, and homemade service fundraisers (yard work, babysitting, pet walking, car washing).
+Bake or treat sales, handmade crafts or art, DIY gift baskets, plant or seedling sales, personalized notes or artwork, neighborhood yard or online garage sales, and homemade service fundraisers such as yard work, babysitting, pet walking, and car washing.
 They rely on creativity and community instead of budget.

 Share this answer